Dreamown/im2mesh_matlab/README.md

 ## Dependencies

-- When using Im2mesh package or Im2mesh_GUI in MATLAB, you need to install MATLAB software and the following MATLAB toolboxes: Image Processing Toolbox, Mapping Toolbox.
+- When using Im2mesh package or Im2mesh_GUI in MATLAB, you need to install MATLAB and the following MATLAB toolboxes: Image Processing Toolbox, Mapping Toolbox.
-- When using Im2mesh_GUI as a standalone desktop application, there is no need to install MATLAB software or any MATLAB toolboxes.
-You can download the installer for Im2mesh_GUI standalone desktop app from: [link](https://mjx888.github.io/others/Installer_Im2mesh_GUI.zip)
+- When using Im2mesh_GUI as a standalone desktop application, there is no need to install MATLAB or any MATLAB toolboxes.
+You can download the installer for standalone desktop app from: [link](https://mjx888.github.io/others/Installer_Im2mesh_GUI.zip)

 ## Version compatibility